lggvu/mm-turn-taking/README.md

 Turn-taking labels are available at: https://huggingface.co/datasets/lggvu/avcocktail-turn-taking.

 ## Setup AVCocktail
 Refer to `avcocktail_prep` to download and process the data for training/evaluation.
 The turn labels are available at: https://huggingface.co/datasets/lggvu/avcocktail-turn-taking
 The pre-extracted OpenFace features are available at: https://huggingface.co/datasets/lggvu/avcocktail-openface-features
 You can also extract the features yourself with an OpenFace docker image as in `avcocktail-prep/openface_connector.py`.
+At the end you should have the following components for training/evaluation:

+- Stereo audios of two speakers
+- OpenFace features of speakers (for video-based models)
+- Chunks generated in .pt and .npy files, which are defined by window size and hop size constants in the bash scripts.
+These are used to speed up the training.
+- Event files (`.json`) as labels.

 ## Training